ibm-datapalooza/cscc-tutorial/README.md

   ```

 ## Sample Code
-The `sample-code/nodejs` directory contains some sample Javascript code to call the services you have created.
+The `sample-code/nodejs` directory contains sample Javascript code to call the services you have created.

 To run the sample code, you will need Node.js and NPM configured on your machine.
-There's a Vagrant file included to create a new development virtual machine preconfigured with Node.
+There's a Vagrant file included to create a new development virtual machine, preconfigured with Node.

 #### Setup
 1. Copy `config.js.template` to `config.js`.